AliMohamed-95/DAT037/readme.md

 As in part A, if your program is invoked using the command java Lab1B <element> <file>, where <file> is a file containing a sorted list of integers separated by spaces, and <element> is an integer, then the program should print true on standard output if <element> is in <file>, and false otherwise.

+### Bianry heap

+In one exchange to trade with shares of large companies.
+You can do this via the Internet if you have a bank service for stock trading.
+You can specify where if you want to buy or sell a certain share classes and indicate the price they are willing to pay.

+Suppose you want to buy shares in Ericsson for SEK 70 each.
+Your bid will then be compared with the offer price, ie the lowest price a seller presently is willing to accept for its Ericsson shares.
+If the selling price is 70 SEK or less accepted your offer and you get to buy the shares for 70 SEK.
+They call such a completion of the deal a "completed".
+(Of course it is unwise to offer the lowest selling price, but also such bids have to be handled.)
+If the sale price is higher than SEK 70 will be added to your bid in Ericsson's "order book" where all uncompleted bids recorded.
+If the latter comes in a new seller who is willing to sell for 70 SEK will your purchase be carried out when instead.

+#### Task

+Your task is to implement a program for stock trading as outlined above.
+For simplicity, you only need to deal with one class of shares and all bids refer only to one share at a time.
+However, there are several different sellers and buyers.
+The bids shall be specified in whole crowns.
+(It is of course easy to write a more general program that handles more classes of shares, where any number of shares can be handled in an order.)

+The order book consists of two priority queues: one for the seller and the buyer.
+In the priority queue for sellers means lower price higher priority.
+In the priority queue of buyers, by contrast, higher price higher priority.